 Toggle: English / Spanish

-An open lung biopsy is surgery to remove a small piece of tissue from the lung.
-The sample is then examined for cancer, infection, or lung disease.
+is surgery to remove a small piece of tissue from the lung.
+The sample is then examined for , infection, or .

 Biopsy - open lung

-An open lung biopsy is done in a hospital operating room under general anesthesia, which means you are asleep and pain-free.
-A tube will be placed through your mouth and into the airway that leads to the lungs.
+An open lung biopsy is done in the hospital using general anesthesia, which means you are asleep and pain-free.
+A tube will be placed through your mouth down your throat to help you breathe.